xbdirisxk/tic-tac-toe/README.md

 # tic-tac-toe game

-this is two player, You _vs_ unbeated robot
+this is two player game (You _vs_ robot).

-this robot is using algorithm called Minimax. <br>
+this robot is using Minimax algorithm, which make it unbeatable. <br>
-but, what is Minimax algorithm ?
+what is Minimax algorithm ?

 Minimax algorithm is a recursive algorithm which is used in decision-making and Game theory.
 It provides an optimal move for the player assuming that opponent is also playing optimally.